FHainzl/franka_ros/README.md

 To use you need to set the name of each joint to the mode you want to give the control in.
 The options are **position, velocity or effort**.

-**Be aware that the "effort" is not really effort but angualar acceleration.**
+**Note that the "effort" does not actually set force/torque targets, but angular acceleration.**

+## Usage
+A Python interface to control the robot using the ROS Subscriber Controller can be found in https://gitlab.com/iaai/appliedAI/research/panda/panda_utilitites.

 ## License